mjm282/CS1653-2016fa-mjm282-mat164-zah15/doc/usage.md

  - Log into driver
  - Type `uploadf`
- - Enter the name of the file to be uploaded
+ - Enter the name of the file to be uploaded, use full file path eg /Users/csstudent/Documents/file.pdf
  - Enter the new name of the file once it is uploaded

 Note that the upload destination defaults to the `shared_files` directory.
 Otherwise a full path must